Prakhar-Verma39/Prakhar-Verma39/README.md

 I'm a tech enthusiast with a passion for coding, logic building, and computer science.
 Besides programming, I find joy in exploring books of different genres, sketching, and delving into geopolitics to broaden my horizons.

-🌱 Recently, I have completed MCA degree from the University of Allahabad, where I have learnt many new skills.
+🌱 I have completed MCA degree from the University of Allahabad in 2023, where I have learnt many new skills.

 💞️ I’m excited to collaborate on open-source projects and contribute to the vibrant developer community.